ekowduker/hello-world/README.md

 # hello-world
 My first foray into Git
-Just playing around to get familiar wity Git
+Just playing around to get familiar with Git